 Love As Proof For God: Where Is The Logic In Love?

-Yesterday, I posted my answer to the first of a series of questions from a Facebook god-goon .
+Yesterday, I posted my answer to a question from a Facebook god-goon .
 This person has since made the exchange rather uncomfortable, which is to say, he’s made death threats because he is that fucking holy.
-That said, however, some of his questions were goodish, in that I’ve never covered them before so I will continue to answer them.
+That said, however, some of his follow-up questions were goodish, in that I’ve never covered them before so I will answer them.

 So, our fine, violent friend asks,

 What about the existence of love?
 If everything works from logic, then why do we keep loving the people who hurt us? (e.g family) There is no logic in that.

 The very phrasing of this question makes about as much sense as Ken Ham’s museum: sweet fuck all.
 There are several errors here starting with the assumption that “atheist” means I believe “everything works from logic.”
 Grammatical inanity aside, this is not what being an atheist means.
 An atheist, and I feel as though I am a broken record here, is simply someone who does not believe in any gods.
 They do not have to believe all things are logical, they can believe they will be reincarnated, they can believe silver, microscopic, cranium-dwelling, German-speaking monkeys are controlling Jimmy Fallon.
 The only one thing all atheists agree on, is that the existence of a god is unlikely based on the evidence we currently have.
 How many times do I have to explain this?
 Honestly, it’s like theists just don’t want to hear it.
 This is the fundamental problem with getting your knowledge exclusively from one idiot book: you live in an echo chamber.
 Expand your library for god’s sake (#NoHoly) and try to include a fucking dictionary.